mcpcpc/k1ss/wiki/boot/efistub.md

 =======

-The Linux kernel has the ability to act as an EFI executable which simplifies the boot process by removing the need for a bootloader [0].
+The Linux kernel has the ability to act as an EFI executable which simplifies the boot process by removing the need for a bootloader.
+[0]

 Prerequisites
 -------------